 China Launches Longest Nonstop Flight

-Dhaka: China Eastern Airlines has launched what it says is the world's longest direct scheduled passenger flight, linking Shanghai and Buenos Aires via Auckland, the carrier said.
+China Eastern Airlines, one of China's three largest carriers, has inaugurated the world's longest direct scheduled flight, connecting Shanghai and Buenos Aires, Azernews reports.

-The inaugural service departed Shanghai Pudong International Airport on Dec.
-4 and arrived in the Argentine capital after about 25 hours in the air, covering roughly 20,000 km.
+The inaugural flight took off on December 4 from Shanghai Pudong International Airport and arrived in the Argentine capital after approximately 25 hours in the air, covering a distance of 20,000 kilometers.

-The flight includes a two-hour stop in Auckland, New Zealand, during which passengers stay on the same aircraft under the same flight number.
+The route includes a two-hour stop in Auckland, New Zealand, where passengers can stretch their legs and relax.
+Despite this brief layover, the flight is considered direct, as the same aircraft and flight number are used for the entire journey.
+It is not classified as a non-stop flight, which, by international aviation standards, requires no intermediate stops at all.

-Because of the layover, the service is classed as direct rather than non-stop.

-The southern routing shortens travel times compared with traditional northern options through Europe or North America, which usually involve multiple connections and take around 30 hours.

-It is also the only direct air link between Argentina and the Asia-Pacific region and one of the rare long-haul routes flown entirely in the Southern Hemisphere.
+This new southern route offers a significant improvement over the traditional northern route, which typically takes around 30 hours and requires multiple layovers in Europe or North America.
+The Shanghai–Auckland–Buenos Aires flight not only shortens total travel time but also provides the only direct air link between Argentina and the Asia-Pacific region, making it one of the rare intercontinental flights operating entirely in the Southern Hemisphere.

-China Eastern will operate the service twice weekly using a Boeing 777-300ER.

 Legal Disclaimer: